MechanicalRock/mechanicalrock.github.io/_posts/2018-08-06-bashing-through-minikube.markdown

 This leads into the core of your continuous integration configuration being `build.sh && publish.sh`

 ### 2. Keep Your Containers Small
-Using multi-stage Docker builds, i.e one container to build and one minimal container for runtime, will keep your feedback cycles fast.
+Using [multi-stage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/), i.e one container to build and one minimal container for runtime, will keep your feedback cycles fast.
 For example, with Java your `build` container can have the JDK installed with all your testing dependencies, but then you can create a JRE only Alpine container that can be about 5-10x smaller.

 <div style="text-align: center; margin: 10px"><iframe width="560" height="315" src="https://www.youtube.com/embed/wGz_cbtCiEA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ### 3. Have Your Container Entrypoint And Command Be Targeted
-The containers that you are expecting to run in your cluster should be single purpose by design, that means that you can have your entrypoint and command set so you don't have to manage that outside the Dockerfile itself.
+The containers you are expecting to run in your cluster should be single purpose by design, this means that you can have your entrypoint and command set so you don't have to manage that outside the Dockerfile itself.

 ### 4. Exposing Ports
 #### e.g. I want to see my postgres database